meoson129/password_tools/README.md

-Simple Password Tool with multiple functionalities:
+Simple Password Tool with following functionalities:
-  1. Password Strength Checker
+  1. Password Strength Checker - GUI available
-  2. Password Cracker (Under Development)
+  2. Password Cracker - GUI unavailable (coming soon!)

 More functions are to be added.